-Eye in Blade Runner
+What the Eye Symbolizes in Blade Runner

 Have you ever looked deep into someone’s eyes and thought you could see the universe?
 They say the eyes are the window to the soul, and perhaps they’re the window to the universe.
 There’s certainly a connection to be made between eyes and the universe in Ridley Scott’s Blade Runner, a blockbuster movie that explores the concept of identity and humanity.
-Taking us through a dystopian world, the film challenges our idea of humanity and uses eyes as a powerful motif to reflect the blurred line found between humans and replicants.

 The Eye in Blade Runner: A Window to the Soul